Somewhere in Monument Valley

 I replaced my 2003 Porsche Carrera 4S that I bought in mid 2008 with this car, a 2011 911 Turbo S in January 2017.
 It is 1 of 1,267 997.2 Turbo S coupes produced from 2011-13 for the N. America market.
-As my ownership blog for the 4S proved to be popular, judging by the random emails I regularly received from people all over the world thanking me for posting it, I'll keep a log for this car also.
+As my ownership blog for the 4S proved to be popular, judging by the random emails I regularly received from people all over the world thanking me for posting it, I'll keep a blog for this car also.
 I hope you find the information useful.
+Questions?
+E-mail me, Site Homepage

 Porsche Option Decoder, Porsche 2011 Turbo brochure, Rennlist DIY guides, VIN Decoder - Window Sticker, Production Figures.

-(2).
+(3).
 Depress the brake pedal.
-Either have someone manually do this, or place a 22” long 2x4 or similar between the seat and brake pedal.
+I place a 22” long 2x4 between the seat and brake pedal.

 (5).
-Screw wheel alignment tool onto hub, R&R wheel.
+Screw wheel alignment tool onto hub, remove the wheel.

-(6).
-Lube the conical surface of the wheel nut, and the threads of the hub with Optomoly paste.
+(7).
+Lightly lube the conical surface of the wheel nut, and the first couple threads on the hub.
+Screw on the wheel nut by hand.

 (8).
 Torque the wheel nut to 444ft-lbs.
 Loosen ¼ turn.
 Torque it again to 444ft-lbs.